New Paths to Community Safety: Punishment Policy and the Courts

 Kathleen Fitzpatrick Theatre

 The 2019 John Barry Memorial Lecture in Criminology

 It is 50 years since the publication of Sir John Barry’s lectures entitled 'The courts and criminal punishments'.
 Unlike anything ever written by a serving Australian judge, the lectures explore fundamental issues of penal philosophy and practice.
 In 2019, the lectures remain as pertinent as ever.
-They raise a series of challenging questions which the Hon Justice Christopher Maxwell will address – about our approach to punishment, about the role of courts as instruments of incarceration and about the contribution of criminologists to penal policy-making.
+They raise a series of challenging questions which Justice Maxwell will address – about the purposes of punishment, about the role of courts in sentencing and about the contribution of criminologists to penal policymaking.